daamiian/Budget-Portfolio-Tracker/README.md

 ## NEW

+The sheet is finally ready for the 1.0 version number.
+It is complete and easy to use, and I added some usage clips on my phone.
+There are a few things I still need to improve, but it should all work and it should be accurate.
+Please submit an issue if you spot something.
+If you're just finding this project, read on!

 1. Fixed formula errors
 2. Increased add transaction speed
-3. Added "add row" functionality to add rows without right clicking rows.
-Tap the checkbox!
+3. Added "add row" functionality to add rows easier on mobile.
+Tap the checkboxes in the planners and in the portfolio to check it out!

 ## 1 Overview